Learning about the classical civilisations, texts and languages that have shaped the Western World and underpin so much of modern culture.

 In the Classics department we are lucky to have a visually stimulating subject with plenty of archaeological finds to fascinate pupils, and we take every opportunity for them to study and experience these first-hand.
 As well as timetabled lessons we offer a variety of clubs, competitions and trips available to pupils at each stage of their school career.

-“Thank you for everything you have done for me over the past two yeaars – watch out for all my younger brothers!”
+“Thank you for everything you have done for me over the past two years – watch out for all my younger brothers!”
 A Level student

-Latin and Classical Civilisation are very popular options with our Year 9 students and both subjects are offered at GCSE.
-Students in Year 7 are offered the opportunity to visit the Roman Bath and archeological sites in our recently established annual residential trip.
+Pupils in Year 9 can opt to study Latin or Classical Civilisation, both of which are offered at GCSE.
+Those studying Latin also have the option of studying Ancient Greek for one period every week.
 Those taking GCSE enjoy priority places on the exciting trips offered by the Classics department, which last year included the Bay of Naples to see Pompeii, Herculaneum and Vesuvius itself.
 The department is keen for pupils to take ownership of their course through regular self-reflection against the assessment criteria given by the exam board – this enables them to measure their progress and discuss it at Parents Evenings.
 We also offer additional study sessions and clinics for those who would like extra support during study leave.

 “Our own world would be immeasurably the poorer, and immeasurably less comprehensible to us, if we did not continue to interact with the Roman past.”
 Mary Beard